 Advance Notice & Advanced Notice Compared

-Redundancy issue aside, is there a contrast between advance and advanced notice?
-Established by the examples above, you may say no. Yet, the definition of advanced is “highly modern, elaborate, higher than elementary level, or at a high level of progress or life.”
+Redundancy issue aside, is there a contrast between these two phrases?
+As established by the examples above, you may say no. Yet, the definition of “advanced” is “highly modern, elaborate, higher than elementary level, or at a high level of progress or life.”
 It doesn’t seem like any of the phrases above fit with those definitions.
 Advanced notice can’t be an alternative way of writing the words “advance notice” because advanced is not a synonym for advance.

 On the other hand, an internet search for the phrase will generate thousands of instances of the phrase in legal papers.
 Why?
 Burton’s Legal Thesaurus does recognize the term “advanced notice” as a synonym of these thirteen similar terms: announcement, publicity, forewarning, intelligence, prediction, preliminary, pronouncement, dispatch, prophecy, prospectus, publication, and warning.

 The legal dictionary on Law.com doesn’t contain either phrase, but it does define notice.

 The Google Ngram graph below shows that although “in advance” has been losing favour over time, it is still the most commonly used variation:

 Speaking strictly in terms of grammar, “advanced notice” does not make much sense since the word “advanced” is not a synonym for “in advance.”
 However, some sources do use it in this way, including Burton’s Legal Thesaurus.

 You should feel free to use either variations.
 However, if you prefer simplicity, leave off “advance” or “advance” when writing about notice since its somewhat redundant.

 Further reading: “Thank you in advance”